pachyderm/docs/content/staging/manage/supported-releases.md

 ---
 # metadata #
-title:  Pachyderm Supported Releases & Features
+title: Supported Releases & Features
 description: Check which versions of Pachyderm are actively supported using this guide.
 date:
 # taxonomy #